 1. What exactly is a short-term loan?

-It’s like a temporary financial boost meant to be repaid quickly (weeks to a few months).
-It’s typically for smaller amounts and comes with higher interest rates than longer-term loans.
+It’s a temporary financial boost meant to be repaid quickly, usually within weeks or months, and typically comes with higher interest rates.

 2. When should a millennial consider a short-term loan in Singapore?

-They’re best for urgent, temporary needs like medical emergencies, unexpected car repairs, or bridging a cash flow gap before your next salary.
-They are not for long-term financial planning or discretionary spending.
+For urgent needs like medical emergencies, unexpected repairs, or temporary cash flow gaps—not for long-term or luxury spending.